hmz777/hmz777.github.io/_posts/2019-07-30-NetStalker.markdown

 - Get network card vendor for every device using MacVendors API for better device identification.
 - Can be locked with a password.
 - Can be minimized to tray if the option is chosen.
+- Integration with windows 10 notification system (works from build 17763).
+- When minimized it notifies the user of newly discovered devices using Windows 10 notification system with the ability to choose from multiple options on what actions to take.
+- Track disconnected devices with a timeout for each device.

 # Binaries